Frequently, and infrequently, asked questions.

 Q / Is there Internet service?

 A / Yes.
-We have a public computer for guest use.
-If you have your own laptop, you can connect to the Internet using either wired ethernet or wireless (wi-fi).
+If you have your own laptop, tablet or smartphone, you can connect with wifi.
 There is no charge.

 Q / What sports or activities are included with the room?

 A / We have a small number of complimentary kayaks, snorkeling sets, and bicycles available for guests to use on a first-come first-served basis.